Burlington, Iowa: History

 In 1837, Burlington was designated the second territorial capital of the Wisconsin Territory.
 The Iowa Territory was organized in the following year, and Burlington was named as its first territorial capital.
-The government used "Old Zion," the first Methodist Church in Iowa (located near what is now Third and Washington streets), to conduct its business.
+The government used "Old Zion", the first Methodist Church in Iowa (located near what is now Third and Washington streets), to conduct its business.
 A historical marker commemorates the site of the church and early territorial government.

 On May 22, 1849, Maj.
 William Williams visited Burlington, writing a brief description in his journal:

 In April 1885, economist Henry George gave a speech titled "The Crime of Poverty" at the Burlington Knights of Labor local advocating for a citizen's dividend paid for by a land value tax.

-Iowa's nickname, "The Hawkeye State," has its roots in Burlington.
+Iowa's nickname, "The Hawkeye State", has its roots in Burlington.
 At Judge David Rorer's suggestion, publisher James G. Edwards changed The Iowa Patriot newspaper's name to The Hawk-Eye and Iowa Patriot in tribute to his friend, Chief Black Hawk.
 Rorer is said to have found the name in James Fenimore Cooper's The Last of the Mohicans, but Edwards proposed the nickname to "...rescue from oblivion [sic] a momento [sic], at least of the name of the old chief."

 Burlington was a bustling river port in the steamboat era and a central city to the Chicago, Burlington and Quincy Railroad.
 The "Burlington Route" (1848–1970) merged into the Burlington Northern Railroad (1970–1996), which in turn merged into the BNSF Railway (1997–present).
 The "Burlington" name has been given to one of the United States' largest railroads.
 One of BNSF's main east-west lines, the Ottumwa subdivision, still crosses the Mississippi at Burlington.

+In 1970, the community had its highest ever population.